This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TidyTreatment #CollectiveBias

 It has been 21 months since we introduced a second child into the house, and rocked our cat’s world again.
 She did surprisingly well when we brought our son home over 6 years ago, but I wasn’t sure if she would have the same feelings about a second little one.
 So almost two years into the second child, we have to make extra efforts to help Chloe realize she’s very loved and spoil her.
 I’m a firm believer that a spoiled cat is a more loving cat, so on a recent trip to PetSmart, I bought several products to help brighten Chloe’s day a bit.

 Cats deserve a good amount of love and attention.
 In fact, ours demands attention.
 And I know if I don’t play with her and make sure she has adequate exercise during our awake hours, she’s going to be running through my bed at 2 in the morning.
-To help with this, I found a couple of new toys for her.
+Recently, she’s been dealing with a bad case of anxiety which I think is due to the fact we have a new baby boy.
+I’m not sure if she is dealing with this in the right way.
+I feel sorry for her because I don’t want her feeling this way.
+She needs to be as comfortable as possible.
 Despite her age (she’s roughly 12 or 13 years old), she loves a good stuffed toy to toss around.
 (In the photo below, Chloe is smothering her turtle toy I just bought her.)

 Chloe also gets free run of the house when it comes to napping.
 Lately she prefers my daughter’s room.
 There have been a few times when I tried to keep the cat out of the toddler’s room at naptime, but I finally gave in.
 Chloe figured out how to open the door (I have no idea how) and if she can’t open it, she scratches the door until I let her in.
 The photo above is Chloe during naptime.
 She’s basically living her best life.